Skip to main content

 When they push back ("Are you sure that's O(n)?"), don't get defensive.
 The script:

 "Let me trace through that.
 The outer loop is O(n).
-The inner — wait, you're right, the inner is amortized O(1) but worst-case O(n) on this input.
+The inner, wait, you're right, the inner is amortized O(1) but worst-case O(n) on this input.
 So worst-case it's O(n²).
-Good catch — let me fix that."
+Good catch, let me fix that."

 This is a gift, not an attack.
 The interviewer is showing you exactly which part of your reasoning was unclear or wrong, and giving you a chance to repair it on the record.
 The candidates who win the interruption are the ones who treat it as collaboration.
+Most pushback in a coding round is a complexity challenge, so the fluency to answer it cold comes from the guide on how to explain time complexity in an interview.
+The harder skill of recovering when the challenge reveals a real flaw lives in the guide on how to recover from a wrong solution mid-interview.

 Practicing the skill